zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 # Multitrack Mixing And Song Mastering

-For those who already have recorded song stems ready to be touched up.
+For those who recorded at another studio and want to finish the songs.

 $90 Mix and Master : Vocals + Stereo Instrumental (Less than 10 track stems)